idrisrazaballry/superStoreDashboard/README.md

-** **SUPER STORE DASHBOARD** **
+**SUPER STORE DASHBOARD**

-**Project Overview**
+**Overview**

-This project is an Excel-based Sales Performance Dashboard created using sample business sales data.
-It helps analyze orders, revenue, profit, customer segments, returns, and regional performance using interactive reports, KPIs, and charts.
+This project is an Excel-based Sales Data Analysis Dashboard that provides insights into business performance using multiple datasets such as orders, returns, KPIs, and people.

-The workbook contains raw transactional data along with summarized KPI sheets and reporting dashboards.

----
+The goal of this project is to:
+* Analyze sales trends
+* Track key performance indicators (KPIs)
+* Understand returns and their impact
+* Generate meaningful business insights using Excel